Table of Contents

 The importance of saving cannot be overstated; it’s a very big part of successful money management.
 Consistently putting away cash can make a major difference over time, especially in your quality of life.
 By planning and prioritizing what expenses to fund, you’ll have the means to achieve your goals.
 It’s incredibly rewarding when you make a plan for your money and then realize it.

-To jump start your savings, try one of these creative strategies for turbocharging your savings.
+To jumpstart your savings, try one or more of these creative strategies.

 • Automate savings.
-One of the easiest ways to ensure you’re saving toward your goal may be to automate it.
+One simple way to ensure you’re saving toward your goal may be to automate your savings.
 This can take much of the stress out of saving.
 For instance, you could set up an automatic bank transfer from your checking to your savings account every payday.

 • Save consistently.
-Over time, you have a great chance of meeting your goal.
+Once you open a bank account, over time, you have a great chance of meeting your goal.
 Maybe it’s only $5 or $25 a pop, but contributing to your savings account regularly is vital.
 Be consistent and trust the process.

 • Save bonuses, tax returns, and other unexpected windfall amounts.
 These extras can give your savings account a tremendous boost.